SRI-CSL/yices2/doc/sphinx/source/api-types.rst

    .. c:enum:: TOO_MANY_ARGUMENTS

-      Attempt to create a type or term of arity larger :c:macro:`YICES_MAX_ARITY`
+      Attempt to create a type or term of arity larger than :c:macro:`YICES_MAX_ARITY`

    .. c:enum:: TOO_MANY_VARS

-      Attempt to create a quantified or lambda term with more than :c:macro:`YICES_MAX_VARS` variables.
+      Attempt to create a quantified term or a lambda term with more than :c:macro:`YICES_MAX_VARS` variables.

    .. c:enum:: MAX_BVSIZE_EXCEEDED